 by Lori Davidson & Remy Bibaud

 When people ask, “Who loves animals?”
 I don’t hesitate to say “Me”!
 From Millennials to Boomers, you’ll find proud pet parents.
 I often add the hashtag #catmom to my social media posts.
 I’m a pet mom and have been for years.
-I’ve raised dogs, cats, horses and even a lizard or two.
-I’m also now a pet gramma to two dogs, two cats and a horse (rescue/foster fails).
+I’ve raised dogs, cats, horses, and even a lizard or two.
+I’m also now a pet gramma to two dogs, two cats, and a horse (rescue/foster fails).
 My daughters are animal lovers, too.
 I’m blessed.

 Asking someone about their pet is a great conversation starter.
 Often, you’ll hear someone reminisce about that one special fur-baby, the one that the passing of time can’t prevent the welling of tears with the mention of their name or the flash of a passing memory.
-For me it is my Arnold and Snowflake.
+For me, it is my Arnold and Snowflake.
 They came into our family when my girls were young, and they were part of our daily lives for 16 years.
 When my first dog Rudi passed, my heart was broken.
 Rudi was my first dog as an adult, the fur-baby who came before I had babies of my own.
-I couldn’t imagine ever caring about another pet like I cared for him.
+I couldn’t imagine ever caring about another pet as I cared for him.
 Arnold and Snowflake were my daughters’ dogs.
 Two little balls of white fur.
-It didn’t take much time before they wiggled their way deeply into my heart, too.
+It didn’t take much time before they wiggled their way deep into my heart, too.
 Years later, when I officially became an empty nester, Arnold and Snowflake became the heart of my home, and I was grateful for their companionship.
 But they were aging, and their time on earth was growing short.
 Losing them within months of each other was devastating.
 I miss their presence in my life to this day.

-It’s clear that society is recognizing the increasing importance of pets in our lives, as we find pet friendly restaurants and coffee houses popping up everywhere lately.
-Many resorts now offer pet friendly accommodations.
+It’s clear that society is recognizing the increasing importance of pets in our lives, as we find pet-friendly restaurants and coffee houses popping up everywhere lately.
+Many resorts now offer pet-friendly accommodations.
 Pets are an intricate part of the fabric of our lives!
 With millennials postponing families or even choosing not to have children, pets are truly their fur-children.
 Pets provide companionship at all stages of life – playing, sleeping, and snuggling faithfully by our side.
 Fur-ever by our sides; if only…

 Pets are never here as long as we would wish.
-So, when the time comes for our fur-family to journey across the rainbow bridge, how do we cope with the ensuing grief?
+So, when the time comes for our fur family to journey across the rainbow bridge, how do we cope with the ensuing grief?
 How can we reach out to others who are coping with the loss of a beloved pet?

 4 Reasons for Recognizing Someone’s Pet Loss